trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 Group of Drifted consciousnesses trapped in some sort of inanimate object, like a stranded drone that has no power.

+- The whole crew of a large spaceship Drifted their consciousnesses to save themselves as their ship was about to be destroyed.
+- When the Drift piloting station is destroyed, Drifted consciousnesses are stuck wherever they reside until they can launch to another open Drift connection.

 ---

 An entire solar system that has been consumed by a parasitic alien race.
 Tendrils spanning outer space, connecting planets together.